meine-stadt-transparent/meine-stadt-transparent/docs/Import.md

 ./manage.py import_body https://oparl.example.org/v1/body/Springfield
 ```

 If that worked, go to step 2.
-If you don't to use the magic, pass `--manual`:
+If you don't to use the heuristic, pass `--manual`:

 ```
 ./manage.py import_body --manual https://oparl.example.org/v1/body/Springfield
 ```

-You'll need to find out the German "Amtliche Gemeindeschlüssel", which is a 8 letter value that each communality has.
-You might find your's with
+You'll need to find out the German "Amtliche Gemeindeschlüssel", which is an 8 letter value that each communality has.
+You might find yours with

 ```
 ./manage.py citytoags Springfield